-The Quality Improvement Organization (QIO) has a group of doctors and other health care professionals who are paid by the Federal government.
-This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
+The Quality Improvement Organization (QIO) has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
 The Quality Improvement Organization (QIO) is an independent organization.
 It is not connected with our plan.